• Skip to primary navigation

 How to deal with toxic shame

-The best thing to begin practicing in order to deal with toxic shame, for me, has been through holistic self-care.
+The best thing to begin practicing in order to heal toxic shame, for me, has been holistic self-care.

 What is that?
 Holistic self-care is tending to all parts of yourself.
 It's getting to know yourself, reparenting yourself, loving yourself.